-- Using cellphones or Smartphones for ANY reason.
-Keep it silenced and in your pocket/bag for the duration of class. - □ Speaking out of turn. - Studying or working on assignments for other classes. - □ Reading any sort of print media (unless required to do so for a lab activity). - Utilizing the computer for any reason other than in-class assignments. - When the class is not working on an assignment, keep the monitor off and mouse upside down. - When the class IS working on an assignment, do not use the computer to check email or social media, surf the Web, IM, or anything else unrelated to the assignment.
+- Using cellphones or Smartphones for ANY reason (except as required for in-class work).
+Keep it silenced and in your pocket/bag for the duration of class.
+Speaking out of turn. ☐ Studying or working on assignments for other classes. ☐ Reading any sort of print media (unless required to do so for a lab activity).
+Utilizing the computer for any reason other than in-class assignments. - When the class is not working on an assignment, keep the monitor off and mouse upside down. - When the class IS working on an assignment, do not use the computer to check email or social media, surf the Web, IM, or anything else unrelated to the assignment.